-Your program will copy the file one "block" at a time.
+Your program will make moves one at a time.
 You must use the following data structures/definitions:

 '''

-#define BLOCK_SIZE 2048

 #ifdef SEMAPHORE

-typedef enum (AccessEmpty, AccessFull) AccessMode;
+typedef enum (AccessEmpty, AccessFull) AccessMode ;

 #endif

 typedef struct {

-unsigned char data[BLOCK_SIZE];
+char data ; // character to write on gameboard

+int x,y ; // location in which to write character

 #ifdef SEMAPHORE

-AccessMode mode;
+AccessMode mode ;

 #endif

-unsigned long size;

-} Block;
+} Move ;

 '''

 This data structure is designed to facilitate transfer of data between the parent and child processes.
 Your program should create a variable of this type, either as a local variable or by allocating memory via malloc().
-The data from the file being copied is stored in the "data" member of the Block structure.
-The member variable "size" will always be 2048, except perhaps when transferring the last block of the file.
-The consumer, upon receiving a block with size < BLOCK_SIZE will consider this the last block and terminate.